Kumar-AyushD/Passenger/README.md

 ## Passenger
-A Counter app build with HTML,CSS and Javascript
+A app for counting build with HTML,CSS and Javascript